Nissen hut: History

 Nissen patented his invention in the UK in 1916 and patents were taken out later in the United States, Canada, South Africa and Australia.
 Nissen received royalties from the British government, not for huts made during the war, but only for their sale after the conflict.
-Nissen received some £13,000 and was awarded the DSO (Distinguished Service Order).
+Nissen received some £13,000 and was awarded the Distinguished Service Order (DSO).

 Two factors influenced the design of the hut.
 First, the building had to be economical in its use of materials, especially considering wartime shortages of building material.
 Second, the building had to be portable.
 This was particularly important in view of the wartime shortages of shipping space.
 This led to a simple form that was prefabricated for ease of erection and removal.
 The Nissen hut could be packed in a standard Army wagon and erected by six men in four hours.
 The world record for erection is 1 hour 27 minutes.

 Production of Nissen huts waned between the wars, but was revived in 1939.
 Nissen Buildings Ltd. waived its patent rights for wartime production during the Second World War (1939–45).
 Similar-shaped hut types were developed as well, notably the larger Romney hut in the UK and the Quonset hut in the United States.
 All types were mass-produced in the thousands.
-The Nissen hut was used for a wide range of functions; apart from accommodation, they functioned as churches and bomb stores among other uses.
+The Nissen hut was used for a wide range of functions; apart from accommodation, they functioned as churches and bomb stores, among other uses.
 Accounts of life in the hut generally were not positive.
-Huts in the United Kingdom were frequently seen as cold and draughty, while those in the Middle East, Asia and the Pacific were seen as stuffy and humid.
+Huts in the United Kingdom were frequently seen as cold and draughty, while those in the Middle East, Asia, and the Pacific were seen as stuffy and humid.